kanchantewary/learn-gcp/notes/pig.md

   load 'MyDir/file1.txt' using PigStorage(',') as (f1:integer,f2:chararray, f3:float)
   load 'MyDir/' using PigStorage(',') as (f1:integer,f2:chararray, f3:float)  --all files are read
   ```
-  - FOREACH
-  - FILTER
-  - JOIN
-  - ORDER BY
   - STORE - save results to a file
     - PigStorage()
     - BinStorage()